evilnick/canonical-doc-styles/README.md

 There are three job steps
  - The github/checkout action: this fetches the code from the repo calling the workflow
  - This style guide action: this fetches the styles and, if not present, a default config for Vale
- - The vale/reviewdog action: this runs Vale using reviewdog, to insert comments into a pull-request.
+ - The vale/reviewdog action: this runs Vale using reviewdog, to insert comments into a pull-request

- The result
+ This workflow uses reviewdog to insert output into review comments on any changes.
+The advantage of this method is:
+  - the actions only run on new material (i.e. stuff added in the current PR)
+  - it is surfaced directly where it will be noticed

  ![Alt text](<Screenshot from 2023-11-03 19-46-45.png>)

 <!-- LINKS -->
 [Vale styles]: https://vale.sh/docs/topics/styles/